The third edition of the Brand Xcel Conclave is around the corner with the latest Brand Insights and Rankings - www.lokmattimes.com

 The third edition of the Brand Xcel Conclave is around the corner with the latest Brand Insights and Rankings

-Gurgaon (Haryana) [India], February 28: Market Xcel is all set to unveil the 3rd edition of its Brand ...
+PNN Gurgaon (Haryana) [India], February 28: Market Xcel is all set to unveil the 3rd edition of its ...

 Gurgaon (Haryana) [India], February 28: Market Xcel is all set to unveil the 3rd edition of its Brand Xcel report at the Brand Xcel 2024 Conclave on March 1, 2024, at Crowne Plaza, Gurugram.
 The research and insights industry's leading-edge event will honour and award brands that connect best with consumers with the Brand Xcel Excellence Awards.
 The awards are based on and validated through extensive consumer surveys.